 Part A - Permit Information

 Permit Number: Spoil Source:

-(Long/Lat):
+(Long/L at):

-Volume (m3): Spoil D estinatio n:
+Volume (m3): Spoil D estination :

-(Long/L .at):
+(Long/L at):

-Permit Start Date: Permit End Date :
+Permit Start Date: Permit I End Date:

-Part B - Classification Requirements S
+Part B - Classification Requirem ents

 Testing Criteria Yes No N/A Comments

 Has preliminary soil testing been completed?
 If YES, attach results and continue with permit and spoil classification - If N/A, no permit is required but spoil cannot be transported from excavation location.
-Contact UGL Environmental Advisor if transport is required.
+Contact PC Environmental Advisor if transport is required.

 Does spoil contain Naturally Occurring Asbestos (NOA)?
-If YES, proceed to Part E and report to UGL Environmental Advisor If NO or N/A continue with permit and spoil classification
+If YES, proceed to Part E and report to PC Environmental Advisor If NO or N/A continue with permit and spoil classification

 Does spoil meet all requirements to be classified as Virgin Excavated Natural Material (VENM)?
 If NO, initiate ENM testing (ENM Testing Requirements) and consider for ENM classification If YES, complete a VENM certificate (VENM Certificate) and attach to this permit.
 Proceed to Part C

 Do ENM test results classify material as Excavated Natural Material (i.e. ENM RRO / RRE compliant)?
 If NO, proceed to Part D of this Permit.
 If YES, complete ENM Compliance Statement (ENM Compliance Statement) and attach to this permit, along with all test results.
-Proceed to Part C
+Proceed to Part

-Comments / Recommendations:

-Part C - Spoil Placement Requirement Yes No N/A Comments All involved personnel have undergone training / awareness for spoil placement requirements - If NO, consult with UGL Environmental Advisor Spoil emplacement map has been provided and understood by all drivers covered by this permit - If NO, consult with UGL Environmental Advisor Acceptance of VENM or ENM material received from Snowy / FGJV.
-If NO, report to UGL Environmental Advisor If YES, place spoil and complete this permit.
-Return copy to UGL Environmental Advisor Part D - Spoil Treatment Requirement Yes No N/A Comments Is PAF treatment an option for reclassification?
+Comments / Recommendations: Part C - Spoil Placement Requirement Yes No N/A Comments All involved personnel have undergone training / awareness for spoil placement requirements 1 If NO, consult with PC Environmental Advisor Spoil emplacement map has been provided and understood by all drivers covered by this permit ı If NO, consult with PC Environmental Advisor Acceptance of VENM or ENM material received from Snowy.
+If NO, report to PC Environmental Advisor If YES, place spoil and complete this permit.
+Return copy to PC Environmental Advisor Part D - Spoil Treatment Requirement Yes No N/A Comments Is PAF treatment an option for reclassification?
 If NO, proceed to Part E - If YES, segregate material, establish ESC measures, and proceed with Liming Procedure (Liming Procedure) Has the Liming Procedure (Liming Procedure) been implemented?
-If NO, proceed to Part E - If YES, initiate re-testing for re- classification.
-UGL Environmental Advisor to review results Do the re-test results comply with ENM classification (i.e. ENM RRO / RRE compliant)?
-If NO, proceed to Part E - If YES, attach re-test results and go to Part C for spoil placement Part E - Spoil Verification Failure Is spoil NOA, acid forming and/or otherwise contaminated (i.e. not VENM / ENM)?
-If YES, consult with UGL Environmental Advisor for encapsulation or regulated waste disposal and completion of Section 143 Notice.
-Ensure material is kept segregated, bunded and covered to limit exposure - If NO, consult with UGL Environmental Advisor.
+If NO, proceed to Part E - If YES, initiate re-testing for re-classification.
+PC Environmental Advisor to review results Do the re-test results comply with ENM classification (i.e. ENM RRO / RRE compliant)?
+If NO, proceed to Part E - If YES, attach re-test results and go to Part C for spoil placement

+Part E - Spoil Verification Failure

+Is spoil NOA, acid forming and/or otherwise contaminated (i.e. not VENM / ENM)?
+If YES, consult with PC Environmental Advisor for encapsulation or regulated waste disposal and completion of Section 143 Notice.
+Ensure material is kept segregated, bunded and covered to limit exposure - If NO, consult with PC Environmental Advisor.
 Material may be classified incorrectly

 Does a Section 143 Notice (Section 143 Notice) need to be completed before regulated waste transport & disposal.
 If YES, complete and attach to this permit - If N/A, specify reason

-Part F - UGL Signoff
+Part F - PC Signoff

-I, (full name)
+I, (full (role) name)

-(role)

-verify that this permit contains nece from specified source location IS / IS FGJV Snowy Main Works emplacem S NOT (ci rcle one) permitt ed to be transported to the
+verify that this permit contains necessary testing results and that the indicated spoil volume from specified source location IS / IS NOT (circle one) permitted to be transported to the SHL Snowy Main Works emplacement location specified in Section A.

-Signed: Date:
+Signed:

 Company :

 Mobile No.:

 Vehicle Type & Registration: